Find Affordable College Courses

 The colleges and universities below are the most popular for ME majors pursuing a master's degree.

-Our analysis found Michigan Technological University to be the most popular school for mechanical engineering students who want to pursue a master’s degree in Michigan.
+Our 2023 rankings named Michigan Technological University the most popular school in Michigan for mechanical engineering students working on their master’s degree.
 Located in the remote town of Houghton, Michigan Tech is a public college with a medium-sized student population.

 Of the 152 students majoring in ME at Michigan Tech, 90% are male and 10% are female.